Outstanding Teacher Award

 - Class Evaluations

-- Select 2 from among pre-pandemic and post-pandemic semester tabulations of student evaluation ratings as well as departmental average and range (if available) and student comments.
-Choose from spring 2019, fall 2019, spring 2022.
+- Select 2 from post-pandemic semester tabulations of student evaluation ratings as well as departmental average and range (if available) and student comments.
+Choose from spring 2022, fall 2022 and spring 2023.
 Limit 3 pages

 Historically, in past award cycles, the Provost’s Administrative Advisory Committee has recognized that the most competitive nomination applications fully comply with the submission of all the required documents and that among those documents the following specifics should be adhered to: